Floorp-Projects/Floorp/toolkit/components/backgroundtasks/docs/index.md

   Tests can use `toolkit.background_tasks.remove_directory.testing.sleep_ms` to see whether a longstanding task can finish the work even after the launching process is closed.

+* `BackgroundTask_defaultagent`

+  Reports telemetry on Windows for the system defaults.
+See [Default Browser Agent](https://firefox-source-docs.mozilla.org/toolkit/mozapps/defaultagent/default-browser-agent/index.html) for more information.

 ## The background task mode runtime environment

 ### Most background tasks run in ephemeral temporary profiles